 When Was OSB Invented?

-In 1960, a company called Weyerhaeuser developed what is now known as oriented strand board (OSB).
+In 1960, a company called Weyerhaeuser invented what is now known as oriented strand board (OSB).
 It was made from wood strands that were broken up by heat and steam before they were bonded together with resin using a special foaming machine.
 This new method of construction was considered a major improvement in the production of plywood because it produced a more uniform product with improved strength and appearance.

 What Did They Use Before Plywood?

-Prior to the invention of plywood, people used wood in its natural form for building purposes.
+Before plywood people used wood in its natural form for building purposes.
 But when solid pieces of wood began to run out, builders had to find a way of preserving existing trees so they wouldn’t be cut down.

 Plywood was the first product of its kind on the market, meaning there was nothing else similar for people to compare it with.
 It wasn’t until around two decades later that the idea of making sheets of wood joined together by glue caught on.
 The new product was called ‘particleboard,’ and it didn’t replace plywood because while particleboards were cheaper to produce, they weren’t as strong or attractive as plywood.